Pytanie |

 |

-To move or climb quickly, often with effort / To launch military aircraft quickly in response to an alert The soldiers scrambled at the sound of the alarm.
+to move or climb quickly, often with effort / To launch military aircraft quickly in response to an alert The soldiers scrambled at the sound of the alarm.
 Fighter jets scrambled after radar detected an unknown aircraft approaching rozpocznij naukę

 |